• About

 Biological explanations

-Compared to men, women are more subjected to fluctuating hormone levels.
+Compared to men, women are more subject to fluctuating hormone levels.
 This is especially the case around the time of childbirth and menopause, both of which are associated with an increased risk of developing depression.
 Beyond this, women might also have a stronger genetic predisposition to developing depression.

 Psychological explanations

-Women are more ruminative than men, that is, they tend to think about things more—which, although generally a good thing, may predispose them to develop depression.
+Women are more ruminative than men; that is, they tend to think about things more, which, although generally a good thing, may predispose them to develop depression.
 In contrast, men are more likely to respond to difficult times with stoicism, anger, or alcohol or drug misuse.
-Women also tend to be more invested in relationships than men, and, therefore, more affected by relationship problems.
+Women also tend to be more invested in relationships than men and, therefore, more affected by relationship problems.

 Sociocultural explanations